maximerety/sum-it/README.md

 ## Credits

-The development process of Sum it! uses the following open source and/or free softwares: NodeJS, Npm, Babel, Gulp, Ruby, VirtualBox, Vagrant, Git, Jekyll, Github Pages, Linux Debian.
+The development process of Sum it! uses the following open source and/or free softwares: Node.js, Npm, Babel, Gulp, Ruby, VirtualBox, Vagrant, Git, Jekyll, Github Pages, Linux Debian.
 Kudos to all their creators and maintainers!